Guidance

 Full details of what to include in a DSUR can be found in the ICH E2F guidance.

-You must submit your DSUR using MHRA Submissions via the Human Medicines Tile.
-Please select ‘Development Safety Update Report’ as the Regulatory Activity and ‘Original Submission’ from the Regulatory sub activity dropdown list.
-Acknowledgements of receipt for DSUR submissions are generated by MHRA Submissions where a confirmation of submission is emailed to the reporter.
+If your clinical trial was approved through the non-Combined Review process, you must submit your DSUR using MHRA Submissions via the Human Medicines Tile.
+Please select ‘Development Safety Update Report’ as the Regulatory Activity and ‘Original Submission’ from the Regulatory Sub Activity dropdown list.
+Acknowledgements of receipt are generated by MHRA Submissions where a confirmation of submission is emailed to the reporter.

-If at least one of the trials covered by the DSUR has gone through the Combined Review process, then the report should be submitted via the Integrated Research Application System (IRAS).
+If at least one of the trials covered by the DSUR has gone through the Combined Review process, then your DSUR must be submitted via the Integrated Research Application System (IRAS) platform.
+The DSUR must not be submitted again via MHRA Submissions to account for the other trials that have not been approved by Combined Review.
 More information can be found on the Health Research Authority (HRA) website.

 At the end of the DSUR reporting period the Sponsor may assess the new safety information that has been generated and submit any proposed safety changes to the Investigator’s Brochure as a substantial amendment.
 This amendment must be supported by the DSUR and approved before the reference safety information (RSI) is changed.